Dental Fillings Durham, NC

 Types of Dental Fillings

-Gold fillings are made of a gold alloy and are highly durable and long-lasting.
+Gold fillings are a gold alloy and are highly durable and long-lasting.
 They are biocompatible and do not irritate the surrounding tissues or cause allergic reactions.
 Gold fillings are resistant to wear and tear, providing a strong and stable restoration for the tooth.
 However, they are more expensive than other filling materials and require multiple appointments to complete the treatment.

 Another reason dental fillings are necessary is to repair tooth damage caused by injury or trauma.
-Whether from biting down on a hard object or a sporting accident, a broken or chipped tooth can be restored with a filling.
-The tooth can be strengthened and protected from further harm by filling in the damaged area.
+Whether from biting down on a hard object or a sporting accident, we can restore a broken or chipped tooth with a filling.
+Filling in the tooth strengthens it and proThe tooth can be strengthened and protected from further harm by filling in the damaged area.

-In some cases, dental fillings are needed to address tooth sensitivity.
+In some cases, dental fillings address tooth sensitivity.
 When the outer layer of the tooth (enamel) wears down, it can expose the inner layers of the tooth (dentin), which are more sensitive to hot and cold temperatures.
 A filling can help to protect the exposed dentin and reduce sensitivity.

 Dental Filling FAQs